Over 100 Not Guilty Verdicts At Trial | Over 2,000 Dismissals

 Find a Lawyer for Extradition to Florida in Tallahassee

-Our criminal defense attorneys in Tallahassee serve communities in Leon County, Jackson County, Gulf County, Calhoun County, Taylor County, and Madison County.
-Our firm will provide an honest and thorough evaluation of your case as soon as you call (850) 681-7777 or complete an online contact form to schedule a free, confidential consultation.
+The Pumphrey Law criminal defense attorneys in Tallahassee serve communities in Leon County and the surrounding areas, such as: Jackson County, Gulf County, Calhoun County, Taylor County, and Madison County.
+Our firm provides honest and thorough evaluations of criminal cases when you call (850) 681-7777 or complete an online contact form to schedule a free, confidential consultation.

 Back to Top